markert/fili.js/README.md

 # fili

-A digital filter library for javascript
+A digital filter library for JavaScript

 ## Installation